average price of an alternator when to comes to changing

 You may also notice some warning dashboard signals that include the battery light, ALT, or ‘check engine lights on your vehicle’s dashboard.

-When the electricity is not properly delivered to the Engine Control Unit (ECU), the brain of the engine is unable to think properly, and the incorrect signals are sent to the cars’ body (the same is the case with humans when we are hungry, all we could think about is snacks).
+When the electricity is not properly delivered to the Engine Control Unit (ECU), the brain of the engine is unable to think properly, and the incorrect signals are sent to the car’s body (the same happens with humans when we are hungry, all we can think about is snacks).

 4. Electrical System Fails To Function